gazebosim/sdf_tutorials/nesting/proposal.md

 `<insert text from pro-pose-al>`

+### Suggestion: Make Your Model an "API"

+Your model is effectively an "API" of sorts.
+It has publicly referencable links, joints, frames, and possibly sub-models.

+As such, you should consider levels of abstraction; use frames frequently, especially for mounting points.
+If that mounting point physically moves at some point, you update your model, and any downstream references can be left untouched.

+If you need to use intermediate frames that are not intended to be used for public consumption, please prefix them with a single `_`, like Python.

+*TODO(eric): For the abstraction argument, //joint/parent and //joint/child
+should really be able to refer to a link - then a frame can be used completely for abstraction!*

 ### Element Nesting

 Within a single `//model`, there should only be *one* level of nesting.
 Thus,